 View how Rosemary Watson customizes her hashtags depending on the context- from home decor to business.

 Instagram schedulers like Later have a Save Hashtag feature.
 You can also use Google Sheets to save combinations of your favorite hashtags.
-At Maroon Oak, we find Trello handy to create posts and save matching hashtags that can be retrieved anytime for reuse.
+We use Trello to create posts and save matching hashtags that can be retrieved anytime for reuse.

 Instagram recently unveiled the Follow Hashtags feature – a new way for Instagram users to discover your brand and another reason for brands to wield hashtags with more thoughtfulness.

 You, as a brand can even follow hashtags, to stay connected with interests, hobbies and communities you care about.
 How about following a competitor hashtag?